aimeos/aimeos-docs/src/manual/services.md

 ## Postfinance

 !!! hint
-    The dev-master of the [*bummzack/omnipay-postfinance*](https://github.com/bummzack/omnipay-postfinance) driver supports Omnipay 3.0, which is required to work with *Aimeos* 2019.x+ releases!
+    The *dev-master* of the [*bummzack/omnipay-postfinance*](https://github.com/bummzack/omnipay-postfinance) driver supports Omnipay 3.0, which is required to work with *Aimeos* 2019.x+ releases!

 The [Postfinance](https://e-payment.postfinance.ch) payment gateways are available via the Omnipay payment service provider.
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments bummzack/omnipay-postfinance:@dev